 Columbia is a very small city located in the state of Kentucky.
 With a population of 4,846 people and seven associated neighborhoods, Columbia is the 89th largest community in Kentucky.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.02% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 16.02% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The overall crime rate in Columbia is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.